Create a Private/Public Key Pair with Certificate Generator

 Date Entered: 8/17/2015 Last Updated: 8/17/2015

 Some data sources require an SSL certificate to authenticate your machine as a trusted party for connections.
 You can use a tool such as OpenSSL to generate the certificate, or you can follow these steps to use the CData Certificate Generator application.
 You need to have Java installed on your machine to use the Certificate Generator.

-- Download and run the Certificate Generator Application with a command like the following:
+Download and run the Certificate Generator Application with a command like the following:

 - Enter the subject fields.
 You are only required to fill out either the Common Name or the Organization fields.
 Here is a list of the subject fields:

 - Common Name: Fully qualified hostname of the server or full name of person administrating certificate.

 - Organizational Unit: Used to identify a specific division in your organization.

 - Email Address: The email address of the certificate administrator.

 - Country: The X.500 two letter country/region code for the country where the organization resides (US = United States, CA = Canada, etc.).